Losar; ( 1st – 15th Day 0f 1st Month of Tibetan Calendar)

 The Harvest Festival in Tibet is called a Wongkor festival in Tibetan.
 This festival in Tibet is very popular in all the farming areas of Tibet.
 During the time of Pudi Kongyal, the 9th king of Tibet and his minister Ruleikye agriculture developed significantly as they paid great importance to it.
 The Bon followers walked around fields and prayed for good harvest and slowly it became a folk festival in Tibet.
 So it has a history of at least more than 1,000 years.
 The main reason why Tibetans celebrate the festival is that they are wishing and praying that they can overcome all the natural disasters and enjoy the good harvest of the year.

-The time of this festival is different from all the places in Tibet due to climate differences and also due to the differences of its elevation.
+The time of this festival is different from all the places in Tibet due to climate differences and also due to the differences in its elevation.
 When they celebrate this festival, people wear new clothes and carry Buddhist scriptures on their backs.

 Besides walking around the fields, there are other some different activities like horse and Yak races and performances of Tibetan opera dance and circle dance as well.
-On the day, all the people in the farming village get up very early morning and they collect some crops from the field and offer them to the three jewels as the Buddha, the Dharma and the Sangha.
+On the day, all the people in the farming village get up very early morning and they collect some crops from the field and offer them to the three jewels as the Buddha, the Dharma, and the Sangha.
 They also make offerings to the Naga or water spirits and the local land gods and pray that there will be a good harvest in the coming year.
 It is also the Thanking celebration for the local and Naga or water spirits that they had a very good harvesting year.

 When the celebration is over people enjoy good food, drinks, singing and dancing with their families and villagers.
 They also invite their relatives and friends to enjoy this great festival together.